-Upon completion of our IPO in 2015, our Board and stockholders adopted the 2015 Stock Incentive Plan, or 2015 Plan.
+Upon completion of our IPO in 2015, our Board and stockholders adopted the 2015 Plan.
 Our compensation committee has been granted the authority to determine the type, amount, and other terms of our equity awards taking into account our compensation objectives and philosophy discussed above, subject to approval by our Board.
-We expect that future equity awards will be granted pursuant to the 2015 Plan.
+We expect future equity awards will be granted pursuant to the 2015 Plan.
 See the section of this Proxy Statement entitled "Executive Compensation - Stock Incentive Plans" for additional information.